Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 UGC ads feature user-generated content like reviews, photos, or videos created by customers, creators, or even brand fans.
 Unlike traditional advertising, they feel more genuine and relatable.

-These ads show up across social platforms like TikTok and Instagram, where they blend into everyday content.
+These ads are posted to social platforms like TikTok and Instagram, where they blend into everyday content.
 Because the message comes from real people, not the brand, they create stronger connections with potential customers and improve overall marketing performance.

-UGC ads stand out because they feel real, not rehearsed.
+UGC ads stand out because they don’t feel rehearsed.
 That makes them more effective at grabbing attention, keeping people engaged, and turning views into revenue while lowering ad spend.

 Let’s see how they can help you spend smarter and earn more from every ad campaign.